nure-jannat/sentiment_analysis_of_bd_banking_apps_user_reviews/README.md

 3. Stopword Removal
 4. Stemming
 5. Language Detection
+Accuracy, Precision, Recall and F1-Score were used for evaluation of models.
 ## Model Training & Evaluation:
 The following machine learning algorithms were applied:
 1. Naive Bayes